giovanni-lucarelli/mice-representation/README.md

   --config configs/train/supervised_no-diet.yaml
 ```

-Override any config value via `--set` using dot notation (the value is parsed as JSON when possible):
+Override any configuration value using `--set` (values are parsed as JSON when possible):

 ```bash
 python scripts/train.py \